Giorgos Mosialos

 Giorgos Mosialos (Greek: Γιώργος Μόσιαλος; born December 27, 1997, in Larissa, Greece) is a Greek professional basketball player who last played for Larisa of the Greek Basket League.
 He is 6 ft 2 in tall and plays as a point guard.

 College career

-After playing amateur basketball at the Greek local divisions, Mosialos left Greece in order to playe college basketball at Knox College and at Galesburg, Illinois.
+After playing amateur basketball at the Greek local divisions, Mosialos left Greece in order to play college basketball at Knox College and at Galesburg, Illinois.
 After two seasons at Knox, he was transferred to Western New Mexico Mustangs, where he stayed until 2020.
 As a senior, Mosialos averaged 1.9 points per game.

 Professional career

 After finishing his college career, he returned to Greece and joined Larisa of the Greek Basket League on September 5, 2020.